International-Data-Spaces-Association/IDS-AppStore/docs/pages/deployment.md

 sudo ./prepare
 sudo ./install.sh
 ```
 6. **Access the harbor registry server with HTTPS**: you will be able to access your server with under `https://yourHarborRegistryDomainName` e.g., `https://srv.registry.de`.
-In this configurations we assumed that you are running this server with the default https port number `443`.
+In this configurations, we assumed that you are running this server with the default https port number `443`.
 In case, another port number is used, then you can access it under the template URL `https://yourHarborRegistryDomainName:yourPortNumber`.
 Also, make sure that you allow the access to your server from outside, if it is running behind a firewall or a proxy server.

 ## Installation and Running of the App Store
 The App Store can be installed from the following GitHub repository: <https://github.com/International-Data-Spaces-Association/IDS-AppStore>